StaPH-B/midwest-region/in-progress/outline.md

 * **DNA Sequence Analysis**

+  * **MLST (Multi Locus Sequence Typing)** – traditionally used 6-12 housekeeping genes and Sanger sequencing to identify gene variants and alleles, which can be used to generate sequence types (ST), standardized allele schemes

   * **cgMLST (Core genome MLST)** – examines only the genes that are shared among all of the strains to assign alleles, these genes are shared by the majority of the strains within a genus

-  * **MLST (Multi Locus Sequence Typing)** – traditionally used 6-12 housekeeping genes and Sanger sequencing to identify gene variants and alleles, which can be used to generate sequence types (ST), standardized allele schemes

   * **wgMLST (whole genome MLST)** – examines all genes within the genome to assign allele codes to an organism, examined on a gene by gene basis and can be either the whole gene or part of the gene to form the locus, variants within the locus are given new allele codes to generate wgMLST types.

-  * **Consensus** – sequence of nucleotides that represents the most commonly found base pair at a specific position, identified by aligning the raw reads
+  * **Consensus** – sequence of nucleotides that represents the most commonly found base pair at a specific position, identified by aligning the raw reads.

-Reference assembly: mapping reads to a reference genome in order to assembly the reads into contigs or closed genomes
+* **Reference assembly** – mapping reads to a reference genome in order to assembly the reads into contigs or closed genomes.

-  * **Reference genome** – a consensus sequence of DNA for an organism
+  * **Reference genome** – a consensus sequence of DNA for an organism.

-  * **Variants** – sequences of DNA that differ at specific positions when the sequences are aligned
+  * **Variants** – sequences of DNA that differ at specific positions when the sequences are aligned.

-  * **Alleles** – variant of a sequence, variant does not have to affect the phenotype
+  * **Alleles** – variant of a sequence, variant does not have to affect the phenotype.

-  * **SNP (single nucleotide polymorphism)** – a nucleotide position that can be used to discriminate strains in a population
+  * **SNP (single nucleotide polymorphism)** – a nucleotide position that can be used to discriminate strains in a population.

   * **HqSNP (High quality SNP)** – utilizes a program such a lyve-SET to identify SNPs that have at least 20X coverage and uses a high quality reference genome